Mokosh: Onomastics

-The toponyms of the Czech village Mokošín was attested since 11th century, and hill Mokošin Vrch; Slovene former stream Mókoš; Sorbian Мосоcize, Mockschiez; Polish Mokoszyn, Mokosznica, Mokossko, Mokos; located near Stralsund in the former Polabian lands of Germany, the Old Polabian toponym Muuks, Mukus attested in 1310; The modern town of Mobschatz, northwest of Dresden, was named Mococize in 1091.
+The toponyms of the Czech village Mokošín was attested since the 11th century, and hill Mokošin Vrch; Slovene former stream Mókoš; Sorbian Мосоcize, Mockschiez; Polish Mokoszyn, Mokosznica, Mokossko, Mokos; located near Stralsund in the former Polabian lands of Germany, the Old Polabian toponym Muuks, Mukus attested in 1310; The modern town of Mobschatz, northwest of Dresden, was named Mococize in 1091.
 Near Pegnitz in northeastern Bavaria there is a village of Moggast, which, in the 14th century, was called Mochcus or Mokoš; Croatian Mokosica near Dubrovnik, mountain Mukoša near Marloh and smaller mountains Mukos, Mokoš and Mokos; Macedonian Mukos; Mokoshinsky monastyr in Chernihiv Oblast, Russia, and swampy area, Mokoshino boloto in Belarus.
 There was a wasteland or lye called Mokoshevo in Cherepovetsky Uyezd the ethnographer Mikhail Gerasimov noted.

 It is likely the onomastics materials speak of the Proto-Slavic antiquity of the goddess, or the toponyms are derived from *mokosъ ("floodplain meadow") or directly from the stem root *mok-.
 Zubov said in light of the word mokosha as a term for a troublesome person, the relationship with Mokosh becomes problematic.
 Ilyinsky lists a number of toponyms (Note: Makushi, Makushenki, Makushevo, Makusheno, Mokushi, Mokshino, Mokshitsa, Makushikha, Makushevskaya, Moksheykovo, Makshyno, Maksheya) similar to the theonym, but denies their kinship, recognizing toponyms derived from the root *mok- ("to (get) wet"), from words makushka, mak ("poppy") and from dialectal form of given name Maximus: Mokey.
 Linguist Stanisław Urbańczyk considers the correlation of toponyms with Mokosh to be questionable.

 Toporov associates Mokosh with a character from a Slovenian fairy tale called Mokoška, Mokuška, Mokoška, which is also known as Lahnwaberl or Lamwaberl.
 The story was recorded in 1855 by Davorin Trstenjak, who heard it from Rudolf Gustav Puff in Lower Styria According to the tale: